 Take inventory of all assets.

 Before you can plan for what’s ahead, you must know where you stand.
 To accomplish this, it is crucial to work with an attorney to take inventory of all assets, differentiating between separate and marital property.
 Some assets are more desirable than others because of liquidity or potential tax advantages.
-Legal advisors often work with our Investment Counselors to compile a detailed explanation of the options.
+Legal advisors often work with our Private Wealth Advisors to compile a detailed explanation of the options.
 Then we’re able to run an analysis of which assets may be best suited to each individual’s unique situation and financial objectives.

 Understand your cash flow needs.